 Tips include wellbeing through better sleep, daily relaxation and eating healthy food.

-Mind is a mental healthy charity in England and Wales which offers information and advice to people with mental health problems.
+Mind is a mental health charity in England and Wales which offers information and advice to people with mental health problems.

 See their website for information about mental health, guides to support and services and links to helplines.